• EnglishEspañol日本語한국어Português

 Go to one.newrelic.com > Browser > (select an app) > Session traces: Here is an example of some of the wealth of information you can explore in a session trace.

-Session traces help you understand:
+Session traces help you solve the following problems:

 Backend problems